 More than 12,000 vehicles returning home from a week-long break remained stuck in a seemingly endless traffic jam for ferries in Hainan Province as of Friday afternoon.

 Zhao Xu, a tourist from east China's Shandong Province, was not sure if he would leave the island Friday tonight.

 His family of three spent their Spring Festival holiday on the island and found heavy traffic jams at three ports in Haikou, capital of Hainan, on Wednesday, so they settled down in a hotel for two more nights.

 Zhao joined the long queue of waiting cars on Friday.
 "It's our first time on the island.
 It's an amazing experience, but we didn't expect the tough trip home," he said.

-Shipping services on the Qiongzhou Strait, between Hainan and Guangdong provinces, were suspended Wednesday night due to low visibility caused by heavy fog.
-Over 100,000 passengers and more than 10,000 cars were stranded.
+Shipping on the Qiongzhou Strait, between Hainan and Guangdong, was suspended Wednesday night due to heavy fog.
+Ferries resumed on Thursday morning as visibility improved.

 Hainan, known for its tropical climate and clean air, is a popular destination for Chinese tourists taking winter holidays.

 Hainan was among the top 10 domestic destinations during this year's Spring Festival.
 The island received 5.67 million tourists during the holiday week, up 10 percent over last year.